cocotb/cocotb/docs/source/quickstart.rst

 we defined these as the default values.

 Values can be set in the command line to differ from the default defined in the Makefile.
-For example to run the simulation with Siemens Questa and without waveform generation, make can be invoked as such:
+For example to run the simulation with Siemens Questa and without waveform generation, make can be invoked as follows:

 .. code-block:: bash